tensorflow/models/research/deeplab/README.md

 ### March 22, 2018

-Release checkpoints using MobileNet-V2 as network backbone and pretrained on PASCAL VOC 2012 and Cityscapes.
+Released checkpoints using MobileNet-V2 as network backbone and pretrained on PASCAL VOC 2012 and Cityscapes.

 ### March 5, 2018

 First release of DeepLab in TensorFlow including deeper Xception network backbone.
-Include chekcpoints that have been pretrained on PASCAL VOC 2012 and Cityscapes.
+Included chekcpoints that have been pretrained on PASCAL VOC 2012 and Cityscapes.

 ## References